syncfusion-content/xamarin-docs/Xamarin/SfSwitch/how-to.md

 ### Show busy indicator to perform async action

-The busy indicator indicates the users that something is progress in the background.
+The busy indicator indicates users that something is on progress in the background.
 For instance, some data is being fetched from the back end.
-Here when user about to switch state,  StateChanging event is triggerred at we can here set the `IsBusy` property as true to show busy indicator and can perform fetching the data from the server.
-After fetching the data, `IsOn` property will be true or false based on validation.
-After validation, `IsBusy` property is set to false.
+Here, when users about to switch the state, the StateChanging event occurs, and users can set the `IsBusy` property to true to show busy indicator and perform fetching the data from the server.
+After fetching the data, the `IsOn` property will be set to true or false based on validation.
+After validation, the `IsBusy` property is set to false.

 {% tabs %}